At Truly Wild our goal is simple: to provide high quality, sustainably-produced clothing that helps wildlife.

-Hal is a wildlife photographer & illustrator with a passion for nature and a history of creating great clothing brands in the action sports industry.
+Hal is a wildlife researcher, photographer & illustrator with a passion for nature and a history of creating great clothing brands in the action sports industry.

 Together we formed Travel For Wildlife, an award-winning site dedicated to helping people get out to see amazing wildlife in a sustainable and respectful way.

 When we bought a run-down property in Asheville NC we had no idea we would become obsessed with native plants and creating local wildlife habitat.

 We started eradicating invasive plant species, constructing water sources (including two ponds), leaving up dead trees for cavity nesters, and planting native grasses, flowers, shrubs, and trees to provide food and shelter for our local creatures.
 From voles to bears, box turtles to rat snakes, spring peepers to salamanders, and from hummingbirds to red-shouldered hawks, what once was a lawn became a fully-functional ecosystem.
 See more in our website Our Wild Yard.com.